aeons/finch/docs/cookbook.md

 ### Defining custom endpoints

-"Custom endpoints" isn't probably a good definition for these since once you called `map*` or `as*` on a predefined endpoint it becomes "custom".
-Anyways, there are endpoints (at least some part of more complex endpoints) that might be decoupled and shared across other endpoints in your application.
+"Custom endpoints" is probably not a good name for these since once you call `map*` or `as*` on a predefined endpoint it becomes "custom".
+Anyway, there are endpoints (at least some part of more complex endpoints) that might be decoupled and shared across other endpoints in your application.